Academic Policies and Procedures

 History

 The requirement consists of two courses, for which there is a menu of choices.
-One (the survey) covers the history of significant world regions over long time spans.
-This class offers students access to trans-national and cross-cultural developments, raising their awareness of global themes and issues and leading them to examine the interaction of diverse cultures and groups.
+One, the survey, covers the history of significant world regions over long time spans.
+This class offers students access to transnational and cross-cultural developments, raising their awareness of global themes and issues and leading them to examine the interaction of diverse cultures and groups.
 The vast geographic scope and long time spans covered in these courses also give students insight into the deep roots of contemporary globalization.

-The other required course (HIST 1099) exposes students to the many components of the discipline of history through focused study of particular historical events, periods or themes.
+The other required course, HIST 1099, exposes students to the many components of the discipline of history through focused study of particular historical events, periods or themes.
 This course also leads students to consider questions of historical sources, analysis, and writing through focused study of specific developments and contexts.

 All required History courses feature regular small-group discussion, through which students familiarize themselves with history as an analytical tool.
 In addition to engaged participation in discussions of primary and secondary sources, the courses also include substantive writing assignments.
 Altogether the courses thus help students hone their critical reading and writing skills, develop their ability to examine evidence, and improve their capacity for verbal and written argument.